sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ## Configuring observability

-> NOTE: Observability features are currently not supported when [downloading and running executor binaries yourself](#binaries)
+> NOTE: Observability features are currently not supported when [downloading and running executor binaries yourself](#binaries), and on managed instances since they require deployment adjustments.

 Sourcegraph [ships with dashboards](observability/metrics.md) that can display executor metrics.
 We highly encourage setting this up to help make informed decisions on scaling and to make debugging easier.